 |ECTS credits per period / semester / academic year||60||60||30||60||30||30||30||30||30||0||30||30||15||15||15||15||15||15||15||15||15||15||0||0||15||15||15||15|

 Due to the timing of optional and elective courses, credit accumulation per semester / academic year may vary.

 Production Management courses train the students in audiovisual project management.
 Students gain knowledge and experience in production planning and coordination, financial management, regulations and contract practices of the audiovisual industry, interaction and leadership skills, marketing and working in an international environment.
 Industry initiated projects provide students with an opportunity to deepen their skills in producing a film commissioned by a client.

 The Media Department includes three degree programs - Film and Television, Live Performance Engineering & Media and Communication - where students follow individual learning paths.
 The core curriculum for media majors includes courses in academic and learning skills, languages, entrepreneurship and preparation for the final project.
 Then students follow the learning path of their major, but the structure of the curriculum and the timing of classes enable interdisciplinary courses and projects between them.

 The starting point of the learning pathway is professional competencies.
 The main method is project-based learning, which enables close collaboration with industry partners.
 In addition to internships, the degrees include several industry-linked projects.

+The elective and alternative courses facilitate the credit transfer of courses completed, for example, in an international student exchange program.
 Students can do their internships in Finland or abroad, and the language courses are integrated with professional courses in order to support international and multicultural skills.